beckitrue/container-app-workshop/nginx/nginx/README.md

 # README

 In this step, we are going to configure a `nginx` server as a reverse proxy.
 The `nginx` server will run in a network called `lab` and will listen on port `80`.
-It will forward the requests to the `flask` server running on port `5000`, that is running in another network that is briged to the local host.
+It will forward the requests to the `flask` server running on port `5000`, that is running in another network that is bridged to the local host.

 This is assuming that you've already completed the `simple-web` configuration in the previous steps of this lab.